-The Starwood Preferred Guest® Credit Card from American Express offers 25,000 Starpoints® after you use your new Card to make $3,000 in purchases within the first three months of account opening.
+The Starwood Preferred Guest® Credit Card from American Express (currently unavailable) offers 25,000 Starpoints® after you use your new Card to make $3,000 in purchases within the first three months of account opening.
 And since you also earn one point for every dollar spent on eligible purchases, meeting the minimum spending requirement will net you at least 40,000 SPG points to burn in three months.
 But where will they take you?

 SPG points are redeemable at a slew of hotels and resorts all over the world.
 The SPG program separates Starwood hotels into seven categories with different point requirements for each level.
 This table provides a breakdown:

 In addition to these redemption options, the SPG program also offers a fifth night free when you book four consecutive nights at a Category 3-7 hotel.
 So, for example, five nights at a Category 4 hotel would cost only 40,000 points instead of 50,000.